If you’re not sure what they do or how they can help you in your journey to home ownership, read on.

 This is everything you need to know about mortgage brokers.

-Buying a home is a complicated process — even if you’ve done it before.
+Buying or building a home is a complicated process — even if you’ve done it before.
 There are many details to consider to ensure you’re getting the home you want at the price you want.
 Luckily there are professionals who can help.

 From solicitors to agents, each plays a part in simplifying this pretty complicated process.
 One such person is a mortgage broker.